 At Endicott College, students are required to undertake three credit-bearing internships over the course of their four years.
 This study leverages both the longevity and comprehensive structure of Endicott’s internship program to examine both immediate and long-term effects of unpaid internships.
 (Results will be released in early 2018.)

 A third study explores the long-term impact of unpaid internships, with more than 30 institutions participating.
 The study is expected to conclude by the close of 2017, with results to follow.

 Together with the insights gleaned from an earlier report released in fall 2016, these research projects will provide the richest analysis available thus far on unpaid internships and their effects on the careers of college graduates.

-Later this spring, the NACE Center will publish Brain-Based Career Development, a monograph by Imants Jaunarajs, Erin Morgenstern, and Jodi Pavol of Ohio University.
+In May 2017, the NACE Center published Brain-Based Career Development, a monograph by Imants Jaunarajs, Erin Morgenstern, and Jodi Pavol of Ohio University.

-Laying out the theory behind brain-based career development (BBCD), Jaunarajs, Morgenstern, and Pavol explain the associated neuropsychology, offer a model to demonstrate the theory in action, and provide guidance on how to train career coaches in BBCD.
+Laying out the theory behind brain-based career development (BBCD), Jaunarajs, Morgenstern, and Pavol explain the associated neuropsychology and how it impacts career coaching methods, offer a model to demonstrate the theory in action, and provide guidance on how to train career coaches in BBCD.

 The NACE Center is pleased to announce its role as a Study Partner in support of IIE’s inaugural Generation Study Abroad survey.